ShafeenTejani/mnist-demo/README.md

 This application is available at [mnist-demo.herokuapp.com](http://mnist-demo.herokuapp.com)

-Once you draw an image it is scaled to the appropriate 28x28 pixel resolution evaluated with both networks:
+Once you draw an image it is scaled to the appropriate 28x28 pixel resolution and evaluated with both networks: